 The current sharp downturn in bilateral relations since President Donald Trump took office, especially the ongoing trade war, is good for no one.
 A fundamental concern behind the latest Trump Administration’s China policy is the mentality of the “China threat”.
 They assume that China will threaten the US’ global dominance in both geopolitics and high-tech industries.
 But the past 40 years of bilateral diplomatic relations and China’s reform and opening-up show that China has no interest in challenging the US in either field.

 Although China’s total GDP is already two thirds that of the US, its per capita GDP, estimated at around $9,700 in 2018, is still below the world average of $11,000.
 The downward pressure in China’s economy justifies upgrading manufacturing to higher end products to keep the economy growing.
 If China wants to avoid the “middle income trap” and create a high- income society, its per capita GDP will have to reach at least $14,000, or a total GDP of $19.6 trillion, very close to the current size of the US economy.
 Will that be a threat to the US?
 Absolutely not.
 At that level, China’s per capita GDP will be less than a quarter of the current US level ($60,000), or less than half that of the average in OECD countries.
 China will still have a long way to go to bring happy lives to its people.
-It will cause no threat to US dominance.
+It will pose no threat to US dominance.

 The two 40-years anniversaries are treasured memories for both countries, reminding us what is good for both and what might hurt the interests of each.
 A stable relationship and prosperous future depend on the strategic vision and practical efforts by governments, businesses, academics, and peoples.
 Regardless of twists and turns ahead, China-US relations will ultimately return to the track of win-win collaboration.